hilton-edeir/Digital-Clock/README.md

 # Digital Clock
- A website to display real time clock
+ A simple website to display time